polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 ### Example

-The Example pallet is a simple example of a pallet demonstrating concepts, APIs and structures common to most pallets.
+The Example pallet is a simple example of a pallet demonstrating concepts, APIs, and structures common to most pallets.

 * [Docs](https://substrate.dev/rustdocs/master/pallet_example/index.html)